Justwhittaker/PRO4-Mealdeals/README.md

 3. Users cannot Update profiles for other users.
 The Profile Update view checks the user's id against the logged in user's id before allowing updates.
 4. Users cannot Update User Information for other users.
 The User Update view checks the user's id against the logged in user's id before allowing updates.
 5. Users cannot Checkout and enter a payment unless they are logged in and payments cannot be attributed to other profiles.
-6. Changing passwords requires sending registered email link and does not auto log in a user.
+6. Changing passwords requires sending a registered email link and does not auto log in a user.
 While it's annoying to have to wait for a password reset email, then to login after setting it, this step prevents users from taking account ownership over if they manipulate a password reset for their account and attempt to hack another's and it leads to better retention of the password.

 **Custom Validation**

 1. User Registration and User information Updates
-    * Emails and user names are unique to the system, the same user name cannot be used by another person likewise for the email address.
+    * Emails and usernames are unique to the system, the same user name cannot be used by another person likewise for the email address.
 2. Deals
     * Deals end dates must be in the future for creation and updates
 3. Account Management
-    * when a user updates their username or email, the system is crosschecked for uniqueness of values
+    * when a user updates their username or email, the system is cross checked for uniqueness of values

 ---
 ---